Neon80s/HelloWorld/README.md

 # HelloWorld
 The first one

-Hi people I am new in this stuff so patiens is required :)
+Hi people I am new in this stuff so patience is required :)